About the Mental Health Complaints Commissioner

 A complaint may be made orally or in writing.
 Where a person does so orally, the MHCC must take reasonable steps to assist the person to confirm their complaint in writing (s 235(3) MHA 2014).

 A complaint must be made within 12 months of when the incident or matter the subject of the complaint took place.
-However, the MHCC has Power to choose whether to do something or not.
-For example, a judge may have discretion to allow a party extra time to complete a document if it would be unfair to enforce the legal time limit. to accept a complaint after that time period if they are satisfied there is a good reason for the delay (s 236).
+However, the MHCC has discretion to accept a complaint after that time period if they are satisfied there is a good reason for the delay (s 236).

 Once the written complaint is received, the MHCC has 20 business days to either close or accept the complaint.

-The MHCC has discretion to refer a complaint, without the consumer’s To agree to something being done, to approve an action or arrangement.
-See also informed consent., to another body if it is satisfied that the complaint raises issues that require another body to investigate and it is in the public interest to make such a referral (s 242).
+The MHCC has discretion to refer a complaint, without the consumer’s consent, to another body if it is satisfied that the complaint raises issues that require another body to investigate and it is in the public interest to make such a referral (s 242).

-It is an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). to threaten, intimidate or try to persuade a person to withdraw or not make a complaint, or to subject them to any detriment because of a complaint or intended complaint.
+It is an offence to threaten, intimidate or try to persuade a person to withdraw or not make a complaint, or to subject them to any detriment because of a complaint or intended complaint.

 Once a complaint is accepted, the MHCC can use a range of methods to try to resolve the complaint, including: